Generation of polarization-entangled photon pairs from two interacting quantum emitters: Wigner-Weisskopf approximation

 Therefore, Eqs. (\ref{EqSM:c_eg_still_depending_on_c_ee}) and (\ref{EqSM:c_ge_still_depending_on_c_ee}) provide a pair of differential equations for the probability amplitudes $c^{eg}_{\ks} (t)$ and $c^{ge}_{\ks} (t)$, respectively, that depend only on these same probability amplitudes and on $c^{ee}(t)$.
-Additionally, the coherent dipole-dipole coupling $V$, the dissipative coupling $\gamma_{12}$ and the spontaneous emission rate $\gamma_0$ appear explicitly in these differential equations.
+Additionally, the coherent dipole-dipole coupling $V$, the dissipative coupling $\gamma_{12}$, and the spontaneous emission rate $\gamma_0$ appear explicitly in these differential equations.

-Furthermore, we consider that the population of the doubly-excited state $\ket{ee}$ decays with rate $2\gamma_0$, which can be verified for example using the Markovian Master equation to trace the electromagnetic degrees of freedom and reduce to the Hilbert space of the emitters \cite{Stokes_NJP_2018}.
+Furthermore, we consider that the population of the doubly excited state $\ket{ee}$ decays with rate $2\gamma_0$, which can be verified for example using the Markovian master equation to trace the electromagnetic degrees of freedom and reduce to the Hilbert space of the emitters \cite{Stokes_NJP_2018}.
 Thus,

 which yields $| c^{ee}(t)|^2 = \exp (-2\gamma_0 t)$.
 Consequently, we obtain the set of coupled differential equations